xdev-software/music-maven-plugin/README.md

 ```

 > [!TIP]
-> To not not avoiding being self-trolled/accidentally blast the music in the office space while waiting for the trollees to be trolled you can set ``-Dmusic.skip`` or a global environment variable ``MAVEN_OPTS="-Dmusic.skip=true"``
+> To avoiding being self-trolled/not accidentally blasting music in the office space while waiting for the trollees to be trolled, you can set ``-Dmusic.skip`` or a global environment variable ``MAVEN_OPTS="-Dmusic.skip=true"``

 ### Customizing the music